Leveraging Gamification in Your Distributed Energy Resource Management System (DERMS)

 Gamifiable Utility Programs

-For most utilities, their programmatic objectives are some shade of a demand response program or distributed energy resource (DER) technology, both of which require a robust distributed energy resource management system (DERMS) to operate.
+For most utilities, their programmatic objectives are some shade of a demand flexibility initiative or distributed energy resource (DER) technology, both of which require a robust distributed energy resource management system (DERMS) to operate.
 DERMS come in many different forms, so utilities looking to test out new programs may consider a SaaS-based model that allows for scalability without the high premium.
 Through customer engagement technology, utilities can provide leaderboards to show customers their monthly performance metrics, which rank players by their relative successes.

 The benefits of gamification extend beyond customers to intracompany or even cross-company competition.
 What that means is that utilities can show enrollment data as a means of encouraging more customers to enroll; establish an internal metric to measure programmatic growth and performance; and, potentially, challenge other utilities to compete for the largest program growth.
 Research indicates that through gamification, people who have exhibited past eco-friendly behaviors are more likely to repeat those patterns in the future.
 Tapping into that market through customer engagement can prove valuable to your programmatic growth.